How to Create a Drop-Down Menu in WordPress

 The same process applies to posts.
 If you want to add a link to your menu, expand the Custom Links section and enter a URL as well as some custom text:

-You can take similar steps to add categories to your menu, by expanding the Categories section.
+You can take similar steps to add categories to your main menu, by expanding the Categories section.
 Any menu item created this way will open a page containing all the content contained under a particular category.

 Step 2: Set Your Menu Structure